 The Dough:

-In the summer months, ratatouille is a staple for me.
-I love a good ratatouille that I serve warm or chilled.
-I may serve it with a simple piece of grilled fish or a grilled skirt steak.
-I often serve ratatouille on a piece of grilled baguette with a little feta cheese which makes a great snack or light lunch.
+Ratatouille is a culinary staple for me.
+I enjoy it both warm and chilled.
+It pairs beautifully with grilled fish or a grilled skirt steak.
+I also often serve ratatouille on a piece of grilled baguette with a sprinkle of feta cheese, making it a delightful snack or light lunch.

 Schupfnudeln, Summer Ratatouille and Sauce Verte